 As the national holiday approaches, outbound tourism from China is expecting its peak time.
 To meet this drastic demand, UnionPay International ("UPI"), a leading global payment provider, announced today that merchants in countries including Bosnia and Herzegovina, and Chile began to accept UnionPay cards for the first time, contributing to the total number of countries and regions covering UnionPay service to 176.
-Financial institutions in Bahrain, Madagascar began to the total number of UnionPay cards issued outside mainland China surpasses 120 million cards.
+Financial institutions in Bahrain, Madagascar began to issue UnionPay cards, and the total number of UnionPay cards issued outside mainland China surpasses 120 million.

 UnionPay started its global business in 2004.
 Over the past 15 years, the company has largely expanded its service acceptance footprint, serving global cardholders.
 Meanwhile, UnionPay has also brought digital payment technology overseas to build a widely connected global payment network.
 For the booming cross-border transaction sector in China, UnionPay has become an iconic symbol for the Chinese payment system in the world.